 Faithfulness measures the degree to which the generated answer remains grounded in the retrieved context.
 A response is considered faithful when all claims, explanations, and references can be traced directly to the supporting evidence supplied by the RAG pipeline.

 In practice, teams often use an LLM-as-a-judge mechanism to evaluate faithfulness.
 The judge model reviews the answer alongside the retrieved context and determines whether the generated statements are substantiated.
-High faithfulness signals that the model is adhering to the information provided, whereas low faithfulness typically indicates issues upstream - most commonly retrieval noise, incomplete context, or ineffective ranking.
-Faithfulness is foundational and without strong grounding, no amount of model sophistication can compensate for weak evidence.
+High faithfulness signals that the model is adhering to the information provided, whereas low faithfulness typically indicates issues upstream, most commonly retrieval noise, incomplete context, or ineffective ranking.
+Faithfulness is foundational, and without strong grounding, no amount of model sophistication can compensate for weak evidence.

 Correctness

-Correctness measures whether the answer is factually accurate, independent of the provided context.
-This distinction is important as a model may produce a response that is entirely faithful to the retrieved documents, yet those documents may themselves be outdated, incomplete, or incorrect.
-As a result, correctness must be evaluated separately from faithfulness.
-High correctness indicates not only that the model respects the context, but that the underlying data is accurate and the model’s reasoning aligns with truth.
-When correctness is low but faithfulness is high, the responsibility typically shifts to data quality and knowledge governance rather than model behaviour.
+High correctness indicates both that the model respects the context and that the underlying data is accurate and its reasoning aligns with the truth.
+When correctness is low but faithfulness is high, the responsibility shifts to data quality and knowledge governance rather than model behavior.
 Correctness and faithfulness complement one another, and both are essential for dependable RAG performance.

 Hallucination

 Hallucination captures the extent to which a model introduces unsupported or fabricated content.
 It occurs when the model generates statements that are not grounded in the retrieved evidence, or when it extrapolates beyond what the context can justify.
-Hallucination reflects the statistical nature of language models, which predict the most likely continuation given a set of tokens, even when information is incomplete.
-This metric evaluates how frequently and how severely the model departs from verifiable facts.
-Modern approaches increasingly rely on verifier models that review generated statements and compare them to the retrieved context or external authoritative sources.
-These verification layers can identify fabricated claims and reduce the operational risk of deploying LLMs in high-stakes environments.
-Hallucination remains one of the most challenging issues in production systems.
-Reducing it meaningfully enhances user trust and overall system reliability.
+Hallucination reflects the statistical nature of language models, which predict the most likely continuation given a set of tokens even when information is incomplete, so this metric evaluates how often and how severely the model departs from verifiable facts.

 Toxicity

 Toxicity measures whether the generated content includes harmful, offensive, or unsafe language.
 Because many foundation models are trained on large public corpora, they may inadvertently reproduce undesirable patterns from the underlying data.
-Monitoring toxicity is essential for any organisation deploying LLMs at scale, particularly in customer-facing applications.
+Monitoring toxicity is essential for any organization deploying LLMs at scale, particularly in customer-facing applications.
 High toxicity scores can create reputational risk, compromise user safety, and raise regulatory concerns.
-While toxicity does not measure accuracy, it defines whether the system behaves responsibly and aligns with organisational values.
+While toxicity does not measure accuracy, it defines whether the system behaves responsibly and aligns with organizational values.
 Toxicity evaluation should therefore be integrated into routine testing, particularly after model upgrades or prompt changes.

 Bias

 For example, a model trained on unrepresentative medical images may perform well on one population but poorly on others.
-Such behaviour undermines fairness, reliability, and operational performance.
+Such behavior undermines fairness, reliability, and operational performance.
 Biased models often fail when exposed to real-world diversity, even if they perform strongly in controlled tests.
 Bias evaluation is not only a technical requirement but a governance expectation.
 Addressing it proactively strengthens trust, reduces downstream risk, and supports responsible AI deployment.

-Low contextual relevancy = poor chunking, embedding drift, indexing issues
+- Low contextual relevancy = poor chunking, embedding drift, indexing issues

-Low recall = retriever or index missing relevant items
+- Low recall = retriever or index missing relevant items

-Good retrieval metrics but weak answers = ranking or generation issue
+- Good retrieval metrics but weak answers = ranking or generation issue

-High hallucination with good retrieval = prompt misconfiguration or model limitations
+- High hallucination with good retrieval = prompt misconfiguration or model limitations

-Low faithfulness = reranker or retriever passing noisy context
+- Low faithfulness = reranker or retriever passing noisy context

-Low correctness with high faithfulness = incorrect or outdated source data
+- Low correctness with high faithfulness = incorrect or outdated source data

 Reliable online tools for RAG evaluation

-There are many tools that can help you in this process by providing functions for described methods and automating evaluation pipelines.
+There are many tools that can help you in this process by providing functions for the described methods and automating evaluation pipelines.
 Some of the most popular ones are:

-Ragas is designed for systematic evaluation process of LLM applications.
-The library supports workflow in which you can run evaluations, observe outcomes, and iterate based on consistent evidence.
+RAGAS is designed for a systematic evaluation process of LLM applications.
+The library supports a workflow in which you can run evaluations, observe outcomes, and iterate based on consistent evidence.
 Ragas also allows you to define custom metrics or use the built-in ones, and includes convenient tools for dataset management and result tracking.
 With integrations for frameworks like LangChain and LlamaIndex, it can be easily incorporated into existing development pipelines.

-The Path to Dependable RAG Systems
+The path to dependable RAG systems

 Building a reliable RAG system is ultimately a question of engineering coherence.
 Every stage, splitting, embedding, retrieval, ranking, and generation, contributes to the fidelity of the final answer.
 When even one component drifts, the entire pipeline reflects that drift.
 And without structured evaluation in place, this degradation remains invisible until it affects end users.